agormp/hobohm/README.md

 ...
 ```

 (2) A cutoff value.
-Pairs of items that are more similar than this cutoff are taken to be redundant, and one of them will be removed in the final output.
+Pairs of items that are more similar than this cutoff are taken to be redundant, and at least one of them will be removed in the final output.

 #### Option -d: pairwise distances